Hugh Hefner: Death

-Criticism
+Criticism and accusations

 Suzanne Moore wrote in The Guardian that Hefner threatened to file a lawsuit against her for calling him a "pimp".
 Defending her position, Moore argued that "he was a man who bought and sold women to other men".
 She further stated that "part of Hefner's business acumen was to make the selling of female flesh respectable and hip, to make soft porn acceptable."
 Julie Bindel argued in The Independent that Hefner "caused immeasurable damage by turning porn—and therefore the buying and selling of women's bodies—into a legitimate business."

 Robin Abcarian wrote in the Los Angeles Times, quoting Wendy Hamilton, that Hefner "probably did more to mainstream the exploitation of women's bodies than any other figure in American history," adding that he "managed to convince many women that taking off their clothes for men's pleasure was not just empowering, but a worthy goal in itself."
 She further stated that Hefner "embodied the aesthetic notion that images of women—and women themselves—exist to please men."

 Hefner's former girlfriend Holly Madison said that he "would encourage competition—and body image issues—between his multiple live-in girlfriends.
 His legacy is full of evidence of the exploitation of women for professional gain."
 Ed Stetzer wrote in Christianity Today that Hefner would have the residence systematically cleaned whenever Christie Hefner visited in order "to keep the realities from his own daughter".
 Stetzer further lamented the consequences of Hefner's role as a "general" of the "sexual revolution":